 4. Extended Life Support service subscription is valid only for existing infrastructure and does not cover new installations of the product.
-5. At the end of Production Phase 1, or 90 days after the latest major release of Red Hat OpenStack Platform, whichever is later, Red Hat will stop processing certification requests made against the previous release.
+5. At the end of Full Support, or 90 days after the latest major release of Red Hat OpenStack Platform, whichever is later, Red Hat will stop processing certification requests made against the previous release.
 Any certification request made after this time should be aligned with the latest version of Red Hat Openstack Platform.

 During the Production Phase, qualified Critical and Important Security Advisories (RHSAs) and urgent and selected High Priority Bug Fix Advisories (RHBAs) may be released as they become available.
 Other errata advisories may be delivered as appropriate.

 If available, select enhanced software functionality may be provided at the discretion of Red Hat.

 Maintenance releases will also include available and qualified errata advisories (RHSAs, RHBAs, and RHEAs).
 Maintenance releases are cumulative and include the contents of previously released updates.
 The focus for minor releases during this phase lies on resolving defects of medium or higher priority.